OOOOOH BOOOOY!

 So - about being an academic - Stop Lying.

 4) This reason alone is the only argument you posed that actually holds valid for the reasons you mentioned, eg: PhD or masters thesis - how can a computer properly grade one?
-Even an essay or presentation should be given human attention, otherwise the grading (ie: feedback loop) mechanism isnt effective for the student. +1 there.
+Even an essay or presentation should be given human attention, otherwise the grading (ie: feedback loop) mechanism isnt effective for the student.

 Though you understood the underlying issue of skilled-human necessity to evaluate other learning-human work, you still dont understand why.